 - A leak was found

-To prevent these hazards, ensure that the forklift must have a regular inspection, and report some repair issues to the supervisor of the company.
+To prevent these hazards, ensure that the forklift must have a regular inspection and report some repair issues to the company’s supervisor.

 Conclusion: How to Operate a Forklift